Okinawan language: Dialect or language

+The Ryukyus possess an indigenous literary tradition, including works such as the Omoro Sōshi, and from this perspective there are positions that regard Ryukyuan as an independent language.
+On the other hand, the peoples of Japan and Okinawa shared the Jōmon cultural sphere in ancient times, are believed to possess a common ancestral language and genetic connections, and Okinawa has historically been incorporated into the Japanese state for more than 500 years since the medieval period.
+Furthermore, within Okinawan society itself, the recognition of these speech forms as "dialects" is widespread.
+For these reasons, many researchers continue to use the term "Okinawan dialect."

+Thus, whether Ryukyuan should be classified as a "language" or a "dialect" is not merely a linguistic question, but one deeply connected to history, politics, culture, and identity.

 Dialects of the Ryukyuan language

 Okinawan linguist Seizen Nakasone states that the Ryukyuan languages are in fact groupings of similar dialects.
 As each community has its own distinct dialect, there is no "one language".
-Nakasone attributes this diversity to the isolation caused by immobility, citing the story of his mother who wanted to visit the town of Nago but never made the 25 km trip before she died of old age.
+Nakasone attributes this diversity to the isolation caused by immobility, citing the story of his mother who wanted to visit the town of Nago but never made the 25km trip before she died of old age.

 The contemporary dialects in Ryukyuan language are divided into three large groups: Amami-Okinawa dialects, Miyako-Yaeyama dialects, and the Yonaguni dialect.
 All of them are mutually unintelligible.
 Amami is located in the Kagoshima prefecture but it belongs to the Ryukyuan group linguistically.
 The Yonaguni dialect is very different in phonetics from the other groups but it comes closest to the Yaeyama dialect lexically.

-Its own distinct language

-Outside Japan, Okinawan is considered a separate language from Japanese.
-This was first proposed by Basil Hall Chamberlain, who compared the relationship between Okinawan and Japanese to that of the Romance languages.
-UNESCO has marked it as an endangered language.

 Sociolinguistics

 UNESCO listed six Okinawan language varieties as endangered languages in 2009.
 The endangerment of Okinawan is largely due to the shift to Standard Japanese.
 Throughout history, Okinawan languages have been treated as dialects of Standard Japanese.
 For instance, in the 20th century, many schools used "dialect tags" to punish the students who spoke in Okinawan.
 Consequently, many of the remaining speakers today are choosing not to transmit their languages to younger generations due to the stigmatization of the languages in the past.

 There have been several revitalization efforts made to reverse this language shift.
 However, Okinawan is still poorly taught in formal institutions due to the lack of support from the Okinawan Education Council: education in Okinawa is conducted exclusively in Japanese, and children do not study Okinawan as their second language at school.
 As a result, at least two generations of Okinawans have grown up without any proficiency in their local languages both at home and school.

-Okinawan vocabulary is about 39% lexically similar with Japanese and The Okinawan language is only 71% lexically similar to, or cognate with, standard Japanese.
+Okinawan language is 71% lexically similar to, or cognate with, standard Japanese.
 Even the southernmost Japanese dialect (Kagoshima dialect) is only 72% cognate with the northernmost Ryukyuan language (Amami).
-The Kagoshima dialect of Japanese, however, is 80% lexically similar to Standard Japanese.
+The Kagoshima dialect of Japanese, however, is 74% lexically similar to Standard Japanese.